Koredotcom/docs/docs/xo/usecases/feedback-surveys.md

 You can configure a Virtual Assistant to launch these surveys at a certain point in a conversation or at the end of a conversation (when the _end of conversation_ event is triggered).
 The **NPS**, **CSAT**, and **Like/Dislike** survey types are currently supported.

-> **Key Feature Highlights**
+**Key Features**

->
-> 1. The Feedback Module is use-case and channel-agnostic.
+1. The Feedback Module is use-case and channel-agnostic.
 But by default, it only shows text messages.
 You can always add additional channel-specific prompts to collect feedback from voice channels.
-> 2. When a feedback survey is created on the platform, all messages are in text format.
+2. When a feedback survey is created on the platform, all messages are in text format.
 The text from the platform gets converted into a voice using the ASR and TTS engines.
-> 3. You can leverage channel-specific configuration to modify the feedback prompts.
+3. You can leverage channel-specific configuration to modify the feedback prompts.
-> 4. Feedback flows are fully customizable.
+4. Feedback flows are fully customizable.
-> 5. The Kore.ai XO Platform lets you configure feedback in two ways:
+5. The Kore.ai XO Platform lets you configure feedback in two ways:
-> * Using the built-in flows to collect the feedback and the new service type called **feedback service** to submit the feedback to the bots platform.
+    * Using the built-in flows to collect the feedback and the new service type called **feedback service** to submit the feedback to the bots platform.
-> * Collecting feedback from other sources that can be pushed to the platform as part of the conversation execution.
+    * Collecting feedback from other sources that can be pushed to the platform as part of the conversation execution.
-> 6. Feedback Surveys get created as dialog tasks with a series of entities, service calls, and message notes.
+6. Feedback Surveys get created as dialog tasks with a series of entities, service calls, and message notes.
 You have complete control of modifying the out-of-the-box messages, adding additional messages to specific channels, such as voice channels, and capturing the feedback on voice.
-> 7. You can use the automatic feedback template that the platform generates or build their flows and submit the feedback to the platform feedback service.
+7. You can use the automatic feedback template that the platform generates or build their flows and submit the feedback to the platform feedback service.
 Alternatively, it could be a hybrid approach where the feedback flow can emerge from or integrate with another flow.
-> 8. Once a customer responds to a Feedback Survey, the event displays on the chat transcript slider of the Conversations History Dashboard.
+8. Once a customer responds to a Feedback Survey, the event displays on the chat transcript slider of the Conversations History Dashboard.
 [Learn more](https://developer.kore.ai/docs/bots/analyzing-your-bot/feedback-analytics/).
-> 9. Additionally, you can filter and analyze Conversations (with feedback survey enabled) based on the Feedback Type, Response, and Score using prebuilt and custom filters.
+9. Additionally, you can filter and analyze Conversations (with feedback survey enabled) based on the Feedback Type, Response, and Score using prebuilt and custom filters.
 [Learn more](https://developer.kore.ai/docs/bots/analyzing-your-bot/conversation-history-dashboard/#Prebuilt_Filters_for_Conversations_History).
-> 10. The feedback response from a customer is captured and pushed to the platform for further analysis in three ways:
+10. The feedback response from a customer is captured and pushed to the platform for further analysis in three ways:
->
->   * By creating a **Dialog** to capture feedback responses/scores and generate the required analytics to derive actionable insights on the **Feedback Analysis Dashboard**.
+    * By creating a **Dialog** to capture feedback responses/scores and generate the required analytics to derive actionable insights on the **Feedback Analysis Dashboard**.
 [Learn more](https://developer.kore.ai/docs/bots/analyzing-your-bot/feedback-analytics/).
->   * By pushing feedback data to the platform using the Public API.
+    * By pushing feedback data to the platform using the Public API.
 [Learn more](https://developer.kore.ai/docs/bots/api-guide/feedback-survey-api/).
->    * By pushing feedback data via the Botkit.
+    * By pushing feedback data via the Botkit.
 [Learn more](https://developer.kore.ai/docs/bots/sdks/using-the-botkit-sdk/#Feedback_Survey).
-> 11. In addition to the primary survey question, you can configure a **Follow-up Question** for negative feedback to gather specific details and better understand any primary survey issues.
+11. In addition to the primary survey question, you can configure a **Follow-up Question** for negative feedback to gather specific details and better understand any primary survey issues.
-> 12. Additionally, you can set an Acknowledgement Message to customers after they complete the survey to show appreciation and let them know that it has been received.
+12. Additionally, you can set an Acknowledgement Message to customers after they complete the survey to show appreciation and let them know that it has been received.

 ## Navigating to Feedback Survey